HoneyBook

 HoneyBook offers customizable booking links, calendar sync (Google, Apple, Microsoft), Zoom and Google Meet integration, buffer times, and client self-rescheduling.
 Teams on the Premium plan get round-robin scheduling for distributing appointments across providers.

-Strengths: Clean booking experience, round-robin for teams, payment collection at booking.
+Strengths: Clean booking experience, round-robin for teams, payment collection at booking, 1 session type even on Starter.

-Weaknesses: Not available on the Starter plan, no SMS booking confirmations natively.
+Weaknesses: Only 1 session type on Starter (most providers need more), no SMS booking confirmations natively.

 vCita